xtools-at/cunt/README.md

 You can try as hard as you like, once you've got it in your wallet, it sticks with you.
 It can't be burnt nor transferred for good, it kinda just... grows back?!🙄

-CUNT is therefore the perfect parting-gift for crypto-beggars, scammers and other lowlife.
+CUNT is therefore the perfect giveaway for crypto-beggars, scammers and other lowlife; or just a fellow degenerate.
 Ever wanted to carve "GFY" into someone's wallet permanently?
-Read on!
+We've got you covered!

 ## Token mechanics
 - CUNT can be transferred like any other token - but if your balance drops to zero, a new CUNT is minted and transferred to your wallet